Get to know our teachers

 My hobbies are reading, playing guitar, drama, playing soccer, and watching films.

-the Polish language, grades 0-III
+Polish, grades 0-III

 Graduate of MA studies in Oligophrenopedagogy at the Faculty of Social Sciences of the University of Gdańsk, plus numerous post-graduate studies: in educational therapy, preschool and early school education, and speech therapy, and further training courses to name e.g. a year-long course in theatrical directing and a course in puppet-making run by the legendary founder of the Miniature Theater, Ms. Ewa Totwen.